How temping can remedy a job search headache

 But typically, just as you’ve made this realisation, you just can’t seem to find that perfect position.
 After countless hours of trawling the web, you’re well on your way to a job search headache and are beginning to lose hope.

 Finding the perfect role can take time, so instead of becoming frustrated and increasingly disillusioned with your current role, temping can offer the perfect solution to end that job search headache.
-Finding a temp role where you can use your skills frees you from your current position and gives you the opportunity to try your hand at something different while you wait for that ideal opportunity to come along.
+Finding a temp role where you can use your skills frees you from your current position and gives you the opportunity to try your hand at something different.

 Temping roles often have much shorter lead times than that of permanent positions, so you’re able to access work quickly and easily.
 Temp roles exist in so many industries and job types, so there’s a multitude of opportunities for you to choose from.

-Temping also gives you the ability to ‘trial’ a position for a set length of time to see if a permanent role in this area could be the career change you’ve been seeking – and add the fact that you’ll get paid into the mix makes temping an excellent way to test drive new careers with little risk.
+Temping also gives you the ability to ‘trial’ a position for a set length of time to see if a permanent role in this area could be the career change you’ve been seeking.
+Add the fact that you’ll get paid into the mix and temping becomes an excellent way to test drive new careers with little risk.

 If your confidence has taken a knock in your last role, temping can also give you back the self-belief you’ll need to be happy at work.
 A new environment might be just the thing you need to regain any confidence you might have lost elsewhere and give you the boost you need when applying for other, longer term positions.